MatthewGRowe/CleanWeb/content/api/tutorial2.md

 #Link is case sensitive!
 thumbnail = "img/api/cover2.png" #Thumbnail image

-lead = "This self-guided resource will enable you and your student's to build and work with Unity and C#.Net using Visual Studio.
-Please download Unity and Visual Studio before starting this document." # Lead text comments = false # Enable Disqus comments for specific page authorbox = true # Enable authorbox for specific page pager = true # Enable pager navigation (prev/next) for specific page
+lead = "These self-guided tutorials will enable you and your student's to build and work with APIs using both Winforms and MVC with C#.Net.
+Some API providers require accounts, read the first section and where this is the case create the required account.
+This may take up to two days to prepare." # Lead text comments = false # Enable Disqus comments for specific page authorbox = true # Enable authorbox for specific page pager = true # Enable pager navigation (prev/next) for specific page